Doprez/stride-arch-ecs/README.md

 # Future goals
 - ~Allow EntityComponents to create Arch Entities with Arch Components (Partially done.
 I would like to have editable values in editor as well)~ Done!
 - Have an easy way to modify Stride entities with a quick access array reference.(Mostly done.
-I ned a way to verify removing entities wont cause issues.)
+I need a way to verify removing entities wont cause issues.)
 - Multithreading
 - create a basic game/demo example